jes-sherborne/secret-server/README.md

 On Linux, you can use [dav2fs](http://savannah.nongnu.org/projects/davfs2).

-**Note on WebDAV security**—Some WebDAV servers have suffered from vulnerabilities.
-Secret-server is immune from these because it implements its own minimal read-only WebDAV server.
+**Note on WebDAV security**—WebDAV is a complex protocol, and some WebDAV servers have suffered from vulnerabilities.
+In contrast, Secret-server is immune from these because it implements its own minimal read-only WebDAV server.
 It doesn't rely on external libraries or general-purpose implementations.
-You can use the WebDAV interface for Secret-server with confidence.

 ### Retrieving secrets with node.js